Facelift with Dr. Samson

 How will Dr. Samson perform my Facelift?

 Facelift techniques can focus on the lower facial areas, such as the jawline, jowls and cheeks, the midface and even the forehead.
 In some techniques, deeper facial tissues may be repositioned or tightened to restore a more youthful contour.
 In other techniques, removal or addition of fat or other soft-tissue fillers may be necessary to achieve the best results.
 Today, many different techniques exist with outcomes that can be consistently reliable, safe, and durable.
 Your incisions will depend on the area of the face that is targeted and the amount of change you want.
+It also depends on your own anatomy- and thus is “customized” to be placed along the least conspicuous places, hidden within existing creases or folds.
 In your consultation with Dr. Samson, you and he will create a detailed plan for what your focus will be.

-Once the incisions are made, various degrees of ‘undermining’ of your skin is performed, and the deeper layers of your face are lifted.
+Once the incisions are made, various degrees of ‘undermining’ of your skin is performed, and the deeper layers of your face (SMAS layers) are lifted.
 Undermining separates the overlying skin of the face and neck from the muscles and tissues deep to the skin.
 This frees or loosens facial and neck skin so it can be redraped at the end of the procedure, making sure skin is smooth.
+Elevating the mobile muscle or “SMAS” layers serves to “lock in” the lift, bringing loose facial tissues back up to stable or fixed layers where they belong, and adding longevity and shape to the lift procedure.

 Then, Dr. Samson will raise the skin from the temples, cheeks, and neck, and lift and reposition the underlying connective tissue, removing excess fat and skin.
 If this procedure is performed in conjunction with a neck lift, Dr. Samson will draw the neck muscles together, stitching them together at the midline to form a strong sling of muscles that supports the entire neck and jaw.
 Dr. Samson may also include liposuction of the neck and jowls, as requested/needed.
 Facial implants may be added to increase cheek or chin volume.